wesley-a-leung/Resources/README.md

 - Java Resources compile in Java 8, Java 11
 - Kotlin Resources compile in Kotlin 1.4

+### Licensing
+- Most files are covered under `LICENSE.md`, with certain files being covered under a different license, which is stated at the top of the file with the license file also being provided in its folder

 ### Style Guidelines
 - 79 character line limit unless the previous line contains the string `ignore next line length violation`